mpizenberg/cardano-constitution-cf/README.md

 I thought it would be very convenient to have it in a text format that can easily be versioned and modified with dev tools.
 So here we go, here is a Typst version of the document.

+> Remark: This conversion from the official published PDF has been done with the help of automation tools (LLMs) so please report discrepancies if you spot some.

-I won’t have the bandwidth to review issues and PRs so they are locked.
+I won’t have the bandwidth to review issues so they are locked.
+Any abusive PR will be closed.
+I will only accept PRs that improve this document by fixing mistakes, not modifying it.
+I will archive this project if the PRs start getting unsustainable or spammy.
 But you can still fork it and modify it as you wish on your fork.

-> Remark: This conversion from the official published PDF has been done with the help of automation tools (LLMs) so please report discrepancies if you spot some.

 ## Setup